vesoft-inc/nebula-python/README.md

 # nebula-python

-This directory provides Nebula client API in Python.
-It used to connect NebulaGraph2.0.
+This directory holds the Python API for Nebula Graph.
+It is used to connect with Nebula Graph 2.0.

+## Before you start

+Before you start, please read this section to choose the right branch for you.
+In branch v1.0, the API works only for Nebula Graph 1.0.
+In the master branch, the API works only for Nebula Graph 2.0.

 ## The directory structure